valleyofdoom/PC-Tuning/README.md

 ## 6.18.
 Legacy USB Support

 Disable Legacy USB Support as it may cause the system to enter System Management Mode (SMM) via System Management Interrupts (SMIs) ([1](https://patents.google.com/patent/US6067589), [2](https://www.kernel.org/doc/Documentation/x86/usb-legacy-support.txt)) which are high priority unmaskable hardware interrupts which cause the CPU to immediately suspend all other activities, including the operating system ([1](https://wiki.linuxfoundation.org/realtime/documentation/howto/debugging/smi-latency/smi)).
-You may need to turn this on to install a new operating system , access BIOS or USB devices in some cases.
+You may need to turn this on to install a new operating system, access BIOS or USB devices in some cases.

 ## 6.19.
 Disable Software Installation Options